festwertspeicher/jacques-loom/docs/pages/milestones.md

 * Invent a serial warp thread selection mechanism by building a modular teststand with a linear actor and testing at least three different mechanisms on it.
 The desired mechanism should fulfill the desired specs of my loom (reliability, tissue density, speed).
 * Make sure the mechanism doesn't infringe a patent of by having it checked from a lawyer
-* Ensure that the mechanism cannot be patented by a company by making it publicly available and choosing the right Open Hardware Licence for my project by consulting a lawyer
+* Ensure that the mechanism cannot be patented by a company by making it publicly available and choosing the right Open Hardware License for my project by consulting a lawyer
 * Documenting the process by writing about the tested mechanisms and what specs they achieved.

 ### Tasks of this Project Phase

 - [X] Build a linear actor teststand with a modular design to attach a variety of different mechanisms to it *(improvements 0.5d)*
-- [X] Build a controllable pressurised air distribution unit
+- [X] Build a controllable pressurized air distribution unit
-- [ ] Build and test at least three mechanisms: do they work? what needs to be improved, what could be problems with the mechanism? can they reach the setted goals? *(15d)*
+- [ ] Build and test at least three mechanisms: do they work? what needs to be improved, what could be problems with the mechanism?
+Can they reach the set goals? *(15d)*
 - [ ] Build a simple software to test the mechanism *(2d)*
 - [ ] Getting my supervisors on board with the development of the project *(0.5d)*
 - [ ] Get a lawyer for checking patent infringement *(0.25d)*
-- [ ] getting a consultation on choosing the right Open Hardware licence. *(0.25d)*
+- [ ] getting a consultation on choosing the right Open Hardware license. *(0.25d)*
-- [ ] Document the process continously *(5d)*
+- [ ] Document the process continuously *(5d)*

 *total 188h*